Shakeskeyboarde/wurk/packages/command-publish/README.md

 ## Publish Workspaces

-The state of the monorepo is [validated](#validation) before publishing.
-Publishing workspaces with local dependencies is always dependent on the local dependency workspaces also being published successfully, even if the Werk `--no-wait` option is set.

-The workspaces root `build` script is run before publishing, if it is present.
+Before publishing, the state of the monorepo is [validated](#validation), and the root workspace `build` script is run (if present).

 ```sh
 werk publish
 ```

-The packages to be published can be limited using [Werk global options](https://www.npmjs.com/package/@werk/cli#command-line-options).
+The packages to be published can be limited using [Werk global selection options](https://www.npmjs.com/package/@werk/cli#global-selection-options).
 Selected workspaces will still be checked for publishability, and may be skipped if they are not publishable.

 ```sh
 werk -w my-workspace publish